seanhess/html5-drag-drop-anything/README.md

 TODO: Manipulate the starting item
 TODO: Manipulate the indicator
 TODO: Highlighting the target when it happens (listen to dragstart on document?)
-TODO: pointer-events: none -- to prevent it from
+TODO: pointer-events: none -- to prevent it from grabbing the

 Moving the item instead of the indicator
 ----------------------------------------